websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 * OSGi Dependencies ZIP file
 * Dependencies ZIP file (DXP 7.3 and earlier)

+The installation steps use these terms:

-Note that [*Liferay Home*](../../reference/liferay-home.md) is the folder containing the JBoss server folder.
-After installing and deploying DXP, it generates `data`, `deploy`, and `logs` folders. `$JBOSS_HOME` refers to the JBoss server folder.
-This folder is usually named `jboss-eap-[version]`.
+[`[Liferay Home]`](../../reference/liferay-home.md): The folder containing the JBoss server folder (referred to as `$JBOSS_HOME`).
+After installing and deploying DXP, it generates `data`, `deploy`, and `logs` folders.

+`$JBOSS_HOME`: The JBoss server folder.
+It is usually named `jboss-eap-[version]`.

 ## Installing the DXP WAR

-1. If the folder `$JBOSS_HOME/standalone/deployments/ROOT.war` already exists in the JBoss installation, delete all of its subfolders and files.
-Otherwise, create a new folder called `$JBOSS_HOME/standalone/deployments/ROOT.war`.
+1. If you're starting with a clean JBoss installation and a `$JBOSS_HOME/standalone/deployments/ROOT.war` folder exists, delete all of its subfolders and files.
-1. Unzip the DXP `.war` file into the `ROOT.war` folder.
+1. Unzip the DXP WAR file into the `$JBOSS_HOME/standalone/deployments/ROOT.war` folder (create this folder if it doesn't exist).

 ## Installing Dependencies

 1. Unzip the OSGi Dependencies ZIP file into the `[Liferay Home]/osgi` folder (create this folder if it doesn't exist).
 Liferay's OSGi runtime depends on these modules.
 1. The DXP 7.4+ WAR file includes drivers for MariaDB, MySQL, and PostgreSQL.
 Earlier WARs don't have them.
-If your WAR doesn't have the driver you want, download your database vendor's JDBC JAR file to the `$JBOSS_HOME/modules/com/liferay/portal/main` folder (create this folder if it doesn't exist).
+If your WAR doesn't have the driver you want, download your database vendor's JDBC JAR file to a folder called `$JBOSS_HOME/modules/com/liferay/portal/main` (create this folder if it doesn't exist).
 Please see the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for a list of supported databases.

 ```{note}
 DXP includes a Hypersonic database that is useful for testing purposes. **Do not** use HSQL for production instances.